 Airframe Technology Training and Education Program Overviews

-The curriculum included within a 2-year associate degree program in aircraft technology covers basic mechanic processes such as welding, rigging, assembling and finishing.
+The curriculum included within an associate degree program in aircraft technology covers basic mechanic processes such as welding, rigging, assembling and finishing.
 Students learn how to apply these skills to aircrafts in order to maintain, repair and calibrate aircraft electrical systems, navigational systems, hydraulic systems, landing gear systems, positioning systems and control systems.